 \subsubsection{More efficient penalization}

 The penalty term $H_3$ can be constructed in a more efficient form leading to a less dense QUBO.
-Hereby we do not penalize not-connected chain configuration but realize the inverse property with energetically favoring configurations that are connected
+Hereby we do not penalize disconnected chain configurations but instead energetically favor configurations that are connected

-Note, that to counteract the negative energy obtained by connecting two beads, we add a constant energy shift $N-1$ to the energy function.
+Note that, to counteract the negative energy obtained by connecting two beads, we add a constant energy shift $N-1$ to the energy function.
 A similar approach has also been realized in Ref.~\cite{babbush2014construction}.